Suppression markers

 The identifiers accepted inside bca: suppress(...) and bca: suppress-file(...) are:

-They mostly match the JSON field names emitted on CodeMetrics, with two deliberate differences:
+These match the threshold names and the JSON field names emitted on CodeMetrics, with one deliberate exclusion:

 • tokens is a threshold-checkable metric (and a CodeMetrics JSON field) but is deliberately absent from the suppression list: a marker cannot turn it off.
 Treat tokens as a hard resource cap, not a maintainability heuristic.